Professor Gary Schwarz

 Prof Schwarz welcomes PhD applications from excellent students who are interested in the following research topics: Public management, leadership, performance, innovation, strategy.

 Please send your PhD proposal and CV, detailing your research topic, methods, and potential data sources to firstname.lastname@example.org.

 Professor Schwarz has engaged with policy makers from China, the United Kingdom, and the United States, among other countries.
-He has provided advisory services and management development for numerous public and private organizations, including Airbus, ArcelorMittal, Bangladeshi Ministry of Finance, China Railway Rolling Stock Corporation, Chinese Ministry of Finance, Danaher, Deloitte, Deutsche Telekom, Ericsson, European Union, Guangxi Zhuang Autonomous Region, Guangzhou Municipality, Harvard University, Henry Schein, IBM, Invest Northern Ireland, Japanese External Trade Organization, Jordan Prime Ministry, Jordan Ministry of Planning and International Cooperation, Lufthansa, Nigeria Maritime Administration and Safety Agency, Ningbo Municipal Government, Oracle, Petro-Canada, Shanghai Municipal Government, Terex Mining, and Volkswagen Group.
+He has provided advisory services and management development for numerous public and private organizations, including Airbus, ArcelorMittal, Bangladeshi Ministry of Finance, China Railway Rolling Stock Corporation, Chinese Ministry of Finance, Danaher, Deloitte, Deutsche Telekom, Ericsson, European Union, Guangxi Zhuang Autonomous Region, Guangzhou Municipality, Harvard University, Henry Schein, IBM, Invest Northern Ireland, Japanese External Trade Organization, Jordan Prime Ministry, Jordan Ministry of Planning and International Cooperation, London Borough of Tower Hamlets, Lufthansa, Nigerian Maritime Administration and Safety Agency, Nigerian Ports Authority, Ningbo Municipal Government, Oracle, Petro-Canada, Shanghai Municipal Government, Terex Mining, and Volkswagen Group.

-He has also held external academic roles at the University of the Arts London, University of Birmingham, University of Reading, University of Sheffield, and University of Southampton.
+Professor Schwarz has held external academic roles at the University of Cambridge, University of Birmingham, University of Reading, University of Sheffield, University of Southampton, University of the Arts London, and University of Pretoria.